 Compare travel insurance

-When can you claim for flight delays?
+When can you claim flight delay compensation?

-Claiming compensation for a delayed flight depends on the distance of the flight and the countries it’s flying between.
+When you'll be able to claim for compensation usually depends on the distance of the flight and the countries it’s flying between.

-You may be able to claim for a flight delay if your journey falls under one of the following:
+In general, you may be able to claim for a flight delay if your journey falls under one of the following:

 Flight distance | Length of delay |